List of Sherlock characters: Jim Moriarty

 James "Jim" Moriarty (Andrew Scott) is a "consulting criminal", a counterpoint to Sherlock's similarly unrivaled "consulting detective".
 He is responsible for the criminals and crimes in all three episodes of the first series, acting as a sponsor, an informant, or a mastermind.
 His interest in Sherlock borders on obsession, though he does not hesitate trying to kill him when he loses interest.
-Like Sherlock, he possesses a genius level intellect and appears to be motivated by boredom rather than money or power.
+Like Sherlock, he possesses a genius level intellect and appears to be motivated by relieving boredom rather than money or power.

 He is an excellent actor, frequently shown to have convinced others that he is someone else – indeed his first appearance occurs as a gay man whom Molly is seeing, and Sherlock does not realise his identity at the time.
 In "The Great Game", Moriarty forces Sherlock to solve mysteries within a time limit, taking hostages to ensure that Sherlock is sufficiently motivated.

 In the second series, he continues in his role as consulting criminal, giving Irene Adler advice on how to manipulate "The Holmes Boys", having given them both nicknames.
 It is mentioned that he asked for nothing in return, becoming involved just to cause trouble.
 He is seen briefly at the end of "The Hounds of Baskerville" apparently having been captured and in the process of being released by Mycroft.

 Moriarty features extensively in the second series finale "The Reichenbach Fall", where he simultaneously breaks into the Tower of London, HMP Pentonville and the Bank of England, using some sort of master key code.
 He is tried but acquitted after intimidating the Jury.
 He then pretends to be an actor named Richard Brook and manipulates journalist Kitty Riley as well as the general populace into thinking he has been forced by Sherlock into portraying Jim Moriarty.
 After revealing to Sherlock that the key was a hoax, he attempts to force Sherlock into committing suicide in order to save his friends, but when Sherlock realises there is a way out as long as Moriarty is alive, Moriarty shoots himself in the head.

 Moriarty appears in the third series in either flashbacks, alternative scenarios, or Sherlock's "mind palace" vignettes.
 It is revealed that Sherlock had spent two years dismantling Moriarty's network.
-However, in the closing moments of the third-series finale, "His Last Vow", Moriarty's face appears on televisions across Britain repeating the statement "Did you miss me?"
+In the closing moments of the third-series finale, "His Last Vow", Moriarty's face appears on televisions across Britain repeating the statement "Did you miss me?"
 Sherlock, who had just been sent on an intelligence mission that was guaranteed to result in his death, was immediately recalled to face his nemesis' schemes once more.

 In the special episode "The Abominable Bride", set in Victorian era, Moriarty and Sherlock confront at Baker Street and the Reichenbach Falls.
-The whole conversation, however, is just a part of Sherlock's dream in his mind palace.
+The whole conversation is just a part of Sherlock's dream in his mind palace.
 During this dream, the figment of Moriarty appears to almost succeed in killing Sherlock.